InfinityGamesMC/fn.libs.forms/README.md

 # fn.libs.forms
 A form library for PocketMine-MP, inspired by EasyForms, FormAPI and BlockSniper.
+**Better name suggestions are welcome**

 ### TODO
 * Add the remaining elements
-* Add server settings form
-* Allow setting a global callback for dropdowns instead of only individual options
+* Allow setting a global callback for dropdowns instead of only individual options?

 ------